wallacelw/Competitive-programming/Game-Theory/Game-Theory.md

     If the value is zero, then the current state is losing, otherwise it is winning.

+**Composition:** Use XOR to compose sub-games into a game.

+When a game is played with multiple sub-games (as nim is played with multiple piles), you are actually choosing one sub-game and making a valid move there (choosing a pile and subtracting a value from it).

+**Decomposition:** Use MEX on all posible state outcomes.

+A single pile with size *x* can be transitioned into all nim-values smaller than *x*.
+Therefore, the inverse interpretation is simply the MEX.

+If the set of possible outcomes is {0, 1, 2, 7, 8, 9}.
+The MEX is 3, because is the smallest nim-value which you can't transition into and also you can transition to all smaller nim-values.
+Also, {7, 8, 9} transitions can be ignored, because you can simply revert the play by subtracting the same amount.

 ### Example

 **Grundy's Game:**

 Initially there is only one pile with *x* stones.
 Each turn, a player must divide a pile into two non-zero piles with different sizes.
 The player who can't do any more moves loses.

+*Important observation*: All nimbers for (n >= 2000) are non-zero. (missing proof here).

 **Degenerate (Base) States:**